railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

     - *Salary Rule Input* : Selection of salary rule.
     - *Description* : Description for an input.

-Description : Description regarding the rule.
+- *Description* : Description regarding the rule.

 After entering the salary rule information click Save.

-- Note: If you are using python code then returned value has to be set in the variable 'result'
-- Note: If you are defining a rule for Allowance then make sure that the 'amount' , 'percentage',  or 'python code' you enter is positive.
+.. note:: If you are defining a rule for Allowance then make sure that the 'amount' , 'percentage',  or 'python code' you enter is positive.
 And if its for Deduction then it has to be negative.

-- Note: A code has to be unique and you cannot change the code for working days i.e.'WORK100'.
-- Note: Sequence plays a major role in the calculation and appearance of payslip lines.For e.g. A sequence defined on a rule calculating the Gross should always be greater than the sequence's given on Allowance's rules, else it won't be considered in the calculation of Gross value.
+.. note:: Python Expression

+    If you are using python code then returned value has to be set in the variable 'result'

-- Note: You can also use the method() in your expression.There is a sum() method available for three objects/variables i.e.payslip, worked_days, inputs.They are
+    You can also use the method() in your expression.
+    There is a sum() method available for three objects/variables i.e.payslip, worked_days, inputs.They are:

-    - *payslip.sum(code, from_date, to_date)*
-    - *worked_days.sum(code, from_date, to_date)*
-    - *inputs.sum(code, from_date, to_date)*
-The date given for the from_date and to_date parameters should be in the form 'YYYY-MM-DD'.
+    #.	payslip.sum(code, from_date, to_date)
+    #.	worked_days.sum(code, from_date, to_date)
+    #.	inputs.sum(code, from_date, to_date)

 **Salary Structure**